 Studies have shown that an A1c of around 6 to 6.5 is ideal to prevent diabetes from developing in the eye.
 An A1c of 7 or more puts you at significantly increased risk for diabetes development in the eye.

-The best way to prevent diabetes in the eye is to control blood sugars.
+The best way to prevent diabetes in the eye is to control blood sugars and blood pressure.
 Once diabetes becomes established in the eye, treatment centers around two problems – swelling in the macula and bad blood vessel growth (Proliferative Retinopathy).

 Swelling in the back of the eye is called macular edema and can sometimes be treated with medications called VEGF inhibitors or low-intensity laser called Focal Laser.
 Once proliferative retinopathy occurs, the ischemic areas of the retina need to be treated.
 Laser treatments to the peripheral retina called panretinalphotocoagulation (PRP), treat the oxygen-deprived areas of the retina to prevent them from releasing VEGF, which prevents growth of new, harmful blood vessels.